Lesliebarrios123/Python-Projects/README .md

 ---Sentiment reader---
 It will take in a file and brake it down and then it will scan through the documents take the words then compare it to the positive and negative word file when it finds whether it is positive or negative it will add one to the count of how many words of a kind are in the file and the words that are not found in the positive or negative files will then be placed into a neutral count.

+---IP Address finder---
+Gives the computeedr name and IP Address